nikosvlachogiannakis/drift/slides.md

 --

-# Batch-based Methods — “Compare yesterday and today”
+# Batch-based Methods
+## “Compare yesterday and today”

 They keep two smaller windows of data:
 - A reference window (past concept).
 - A detection window (recent data).

-They compare distributions (e.g., KS test) to check if the new batch differs significantly from the old one

 ## How it works: